Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 So they’re not the most robust questions in the world, as they just test your knowledge on different sections of the flashcards.In other words, these questions are not nearly as good as the ones offered by Quimbee or Barbri, for example.

 It’s also worth noting that to go along with these quiz questions, Critical Pass delivers some pretty detailed answer explanations.

 They’re not the best I’ve seen (I actually prefer Quimbee’s and AdaptiBar’s), but they definitely get the job done.
 They provide some solid insights into the problem and answer choices, but some are on the thin side.

 So overall, in terms of quality of these practice materials, I can’t really complain.
 The quiz questions are basically a really nice added bonus that I wasn’t expecting.

 One very cool aspect of the Critical Pass flashcards is that no matter what package you buy, you will get access to their digital platform and mobile app.
 For students that buy digital flashcards only, this is going to be your home base.
 For those that opt for the hardcopy flashcards (like I did), the digital access comes with it for free.

-This digital platform and accompanying app contain those 1,000 quiz questions I mentioned above, as well as the real MBE questions (if you add them on), so it’s a vital part of your Critical Pass studying.
+This digital platform and accompanying app contain those 1,000 quiz questions I mentioned above, so it’s a vital part of your Critical Pass studying.

 In my opinion, the online platform is super useful.
 For one, it’s got a very clean layout and easy-to-use interface.
 Everything is big, easy to read, and I had no issues at all navigating the portal.
 I mean there really isn’t much to get lost on – it’s just flashcards and practice problems – but still, usability is always nice.